awolf/Xamarin-Forms-InAnger/README.md

 # Xamarin-Forms-InAnger
-Repository for the [Xamarin.Forms in Anger](https://www.syntaxismyui.com/category/xamarin-forms/inanger-xamarin-forms/) series on www.SyntaxismyUI.com.

 Are you a skeptic of the promise of Xamarin.Forms?
 Do you believe that with Xamarin.Forms you can build native cross-platform UI’s with a single C# codebase?
 Early on I struggled with the choice of whether to use Xamarin.Forms or a combination of Xamarin.iOS and Xamarin.Android.

 ## On the Xamarin.Forms Fence